 It was designed and built by the Electricity Trust of South Australia from 1952 to 1957 by damming the Arrunha Creek (also known as Aroona Creek in one source and as Scott Creek in another source) and using a labour force consisting mainly of immigrants engaged by contract for two-years and which peaked at a maximum of 160 men.
 Two shifts were scheduled during the winter months while concrete pouring was not conducted between November and March due to “extreme heat.”

-In 1995, it and adjoining land covering an area of 43 square kilometres were declared as a sanctuary under the National Parks and Wildlife Act 1972 known as the Aroona Sanctuary.
+In 1995, it and adjoining land covering an area of 43 square kilometers were declared as a sanctuary under the National Parks and Wildlife Act 1972 known as the Aroona Sanctuary.

 (an extract from Wikipedia)

 Aroona Dam has also featured in TripAdvisor with a number of visitors stumbling across this ‘gem’ of a place, an ‘unexpected’ lake set in beautiful hills and a place of ‘respite from the desert’.

 Information about Aroona Dam Sanctuary (‘Aroona Dam Sanctuary – a vision splendid (PDF)’) has also been published by the SA Department for Environment and Heritage.
 The information featured here is very useful for visitors wanting to explore and experience this northern area of the Flinders Ranges and see how the area has been brought back to nature.

 Aroona Dam consists of a concrete gravity dam of a height of 24 metres and a width of 236 metres which holds back a lake of a volume of 7,500 megalitres and which extends for a distance of about 3.5 km to the east of the dam wall.

 Read this safety information page